-I am travelling to Bangalore from June 7th to 11th.
-While, the specific days, 7th and 11th, will be wasted in travelling; I hope to finish a lot of work on 9th and meet the family on the 10th.
+I am traveling to Bangalore from June 7th to 11th.
+While, the specific days, 7th and 11th, will be wasted in traveling; I hope to finish a lot of work on 9th and meet the family on the 10th.

 If you are in and around Bangalore during that time, let’s catch up!

 Should you not participate in game jams because someone might clone/steal your game?
 Of course you should!
 Not practicing what is so dear to our hearts – making games, is a sad and unacceptable response.

 I have been a part of such debates countless of times.
 Not just for jams, even for finished games.
 Not just for games, for any kind of software projects.
 And somehow, more often than not open source also gets thrown into the debate.

 I feel very strongly about this, since I do all of the above: I organise and participate in game jams, I make games for a living, I volunteer to open source projects and over the past decade have extensively worked with open source organizations, communities, projects and contributors.

 So I thought maybe it is a good idea to put my thoughts about all of this into a single (huge) post (read: rant) out here.
 In future, when I run into a similar argument, giving a link to this post is going to be much more simple than having a long-winded unnecessary debate.

 Forewarning: this is going to be a long rant.
 Also, remember, I am not a lawyer.
 It is easy for me to throw out legal advice, but it is also very easy for me to be wrong about these things.
 I speak from my experiences and my understanding of things, which is not all exhaustive.
 To understand the legal consequences of anything being discussed here, always speak to your lawyer and be on the right side of things.